 Let’s get real peeps!
-Our dogs are the cutest things ON THE PLANET but you’ve got to admit, sometimes they indulge in some pretty shameful behaviours, like drinking water from the toilet bowl or eating poop (yuck!).
+Our dogs are the cutest things ON THE PLANET but you’ve got to admit, they can indulge in some pretty shameful behaviours, like drinking from the toilet bowl or eating poop (yuck!).

-I first encountered this questionable behaviour when I was a teenager on baby sitting duties.
-I had just changed the baby and put the dirty nappy on the floor for a minute.
-When I turned around to take it to the bin, its content had vanished and the dog was looking up at me with a very satisfying air.
-TRUE STORY!
+I first encountered this questionable behaviour when I was a teenager, on baby sitting duties.
+I had just changed the baby and put the dirty nappy aside for a minute.
+When I turned around to take it to the bin, its content had vanished and the dog was looking up at me with a very satisfying face.
 It only took a minute for him to go to town on this “freshly baked” treat.
-I was horrified and disgusted, as a 16years old girl would be!
-And if this story didn’t make you grimace a little bit too, then poo are you? pun intented! ;)
+I was horrified...and disgusted.
+And if this story didn’t make you grimace a little bit too, then poo are you? 😉

-This quickly prompted a lot of questions in my mind: why on earth do dogs eat poop?
+I quickly thought: why on earth do dogs eat poop?
 Is it dangerous?
 Would they eat their own too?
-Should I tell the owner or try to erase this stinky memory out of my mind? (clearly that didn’t work as I’m still here telling the tale).
+Should I tell the owner or try to erase this stinky memory from my mind? (clearly that didn’t work as I’m still here telling the tale).

 Why do dogs eat poop?